EmaroLab/Miro_stereo_ROS/README.md

 ./miro_get_odom.py robot=rob01
 ```

+### miro_urdf_launcher
+> A standalone package using URDF file for Miro to visualise it as robot model in Rviz.
+A corresponding joint state-publisher node has been included as well which correponds to the joints of robot visualised in Rviz, broadcasting various tf like *miro_robot__miro_body__body*,*miro_robot__miro_head__eyelid_lh* etc which all can be seen in Rviz.

+> An URDF file has not been provided alongwith the Miro-MDK.
+The visualisation described on MiRo website in Gazebo is via a given SDF file.
+Thus a conversion was needed.
+This was done via a Ros_package!!!!!!!!!!!!!!

+#### Run By:
+` !!input the roslaunch!!`

+**NOTE: The visualised MIRO in Rviz has not been linked to actual robot.
+The odometry information from robot will be used furthur to get the *miro_robot__miro_body__body* frame moving around as the robot moves**

 ### Using the MiRo Stereo Adaptor
 >This is a standalone ROS package that was created exclusively for MiRo stereo vision purpose.It has following executables and corresponding nodes:
 - **scaleimage_left.cpp**